Panelized Vs. Modular Homes: Sidestepping Supply Chain Woes

 Because modular construction happens practically all at once in a factory, not having a material exactly when it's needed has a compounding effect on the rest of the project.
 In short – work stops and what's built sits idle.

-Evaluating Modular Vs. Panelized Construction in 'Normal' Times
+Assessing Modular Vs. Panelized Construction in 'Normal' Times

 While continued supply chain issues make home building of any sort a challenge, when it comes to modular vs. panelized construction, there are some comparables that remain constant.